Neurosurgical Oncology

 Written by

-A brain tumor diagnosis demands expert surgical guidance.
-At Yashoda Hospital, Malakpet, Dr. Sayuj Krishnan provides compassionate, cutting-edge care using microsurgery, neuronavigation, and a full multidisciplinary team to deliver the safest possible outcomes for patients across Hyderabad.
+A brain tumor diagnosis demands expert care — from accurate diagnosis and surgical planning to post-operative oncology and rehabilitation.
+At Yashoda Hospital Malakpet, Dr. Sayuj Krishnan provides comprehensive brain tumor treatment using microsurgery, neuronavigation, awake craniotomy, and multidisciplinary tumor board review to deliver the safest possible outcomes for patients across Hyderabad and Telangana.

 Why Patients Trust Dr. Sayuj Krishnan